p4rkerw/SALSA/Tutorial/README.md

   -h  | --help                     show usage

 ```
 **Launch 🌶️SALSA container** : Mount the required volumes in an interactive session.
 The $SCRATCH1 variable designates a temporary file directory.
+The tutorial assumes that your scratch directory is located at /mnt/g/scratch so make sure to change the path if you're using a different directory.
 ```
 SCRATCH1=/mnt/g/scratch
 project=/mnt/g/salsa